MicrosoftDocs/dynamics365smb-docs/business-central/shopify/shopify-faq.md

 You can also explore [Experts Marketplace](https://experts.shopify.com/) to find the right experts who offer services for Shopify merchants.

-## Currently not supported features, however, we are tracking them may consider it in the future:
+## Currently not supported features, however, we're tracking them and may consider adding them in the future:

-- B2B features, inlcuding Companies, company price lists, payment terms.
+- B2B features, including Companies, company price lists, payment terms.
 - Markets.
   - Multiple translations of master data.
 You can choose one language that will be used for product information export.
   - Prices per country/region.
 One price list is available for the selected currency.
 The conversion to other currencies will be handled by Shopify.